akiselevprivate/AutoArticle/future.md

 give existing titles and anchors to avoid duplicates

-linking sections seclection using embeddings distance
+linking sections selection using embeddings distance

-test out small perplexity

 best section completion if retried

-separate linking and generation
+separate linking and generation ??

+multiple image styles

 ---

-integrate document with information about a niche, to aid in the generation
+integrate document with information about a niche, to aid in the generation ??

 set priority to articles which to link to

-Tone
+Tone ??
 Professional/Formal
 Informative
 Humorous